yamin-shihab/study-notes/grade_7/english_language_arts.md

 * Commands or requests don't have a subject, just a predicate, but they are still considered sentences since the subject is implied.
 (Eat your vegetables!, implied subject: you, predicate: eat your vegetables)
 * Capitals are used for the beginnings of sentences, proper nouns, dates, abbreviations, and proper adjectives.
 (The car is fast, Bob, Monday, Chinese food)
 * Periods, exclamation marks, and question marks are used to indicate the sentence has ended.
-* Commas are used to help with the flow of the sentence.
+* Commas are used to help with the flow of a sentence.
-* A declarative sentence makes a sentence and ends in a period.
+* A declarative sentence makes a statement and ends in a period.
 (You're ugly.)
 * An interrogative sentence asks a question and ends in a question mark.
 (Who's that guy?)
 * An imperative sentence expresses a command or request and ends in a period.
 (Open the door.)
 * An exclamatory sentence expresses strong emotion and ends with an exclamation mark.
 (Lets go!)
 * A complete subject is all the words that tell who or what the sentence is about.
 (The big toy)
-* A complete predicate is all the words that tell us what the subject is or doing.
-(Was very expensive)
+* A complete predicate is all the words that tell us what the subject is or doing. (was very expensive)
-* A simple subject is a subject, in which there is only one.
+* A simple subject is a subject in which there is only one noun/pronoun.
 (Steven)
-* A compound subject is one that is two or more nouns/proper nouns.
+* A compound subject is a subject in which there are two or more nouns/pronouns.
 (Mars and Jupiter)
-* A simple predicate is a predicate in which there is only one. (looked at the man)
+* A simple predicate is a predicate in which there is only one verb. (looked at the man)
-* A compound predicate is one that is two or more. (stared at and licked the ice cream)
+* A compound predicate is predicate in which there are two or more verbs. (stared at and licked the ice cream)
 * A simple sentence (also known as an independent clause), expresses one complete thought.
 (Joseph and Bob must now fight to the death.)
-* The Oxford Comma rule is when there are lists of at least three items, there's also a comma before the and.
+* The Oxford Comma rule is when there are lists of at least three items, there's also a comma before the final "and".
 (Pickles, cheese, and juice were all on the list.)
 * A coordinating conjunction is a word that joins two parts of a sentence that are of equal status/ranking/importance.
-(The door was closed, but it was unlocked too.)
+(The door was closed, but it was unlocked.)
-* You can use the acronym FANBOYS to remember the common coordinating conjunctions.
+* You can use the acronym "FANBOYS" to remember the common coordinating conjunctions.
 (For, And, Nor, But, Or, Yet, So)
-* An independent clause can have meaning on its own.
-* Compound sentences are two independent clauses joined by a coordinating conjunction from FANBOYS.
+* Compound sentences are two independent clauses joined by a coordinating conjunction from the "FANBOYS" acronym.
 (I turned on the TV, and watched the news.)
-* A dependent clause doesn't express a complete idea, cannot act alone as a sentence as it depends on an independent clause and always begins with a subordinating conjunction. (so that I can eat the cake)
+* A dependent clause doesn't express a complete idea, cannot act alone as a sentence as it depends on an independent clause, and always begins with a subordinating conjunction. (so that I can eat the cake)
-* Subordinating conjunctions include: after, although, as, because, even if, even though, if, in order to, once, provided that, rather than, since, so that, than, that, though, unless, until, when, whenever, where, whereas, wherever, whether, while, why.
+* Subordinating conjunctions include: "after", "although", "as", "because", "even if", "even though", "if", "in order to", "once", "provided that", "rather than", "since", "so that", "than", "that", "though", "unless", "until", "when", "whenever", "where", "whereas", "wherever", "whether", "while", and "why".
 * A complex sentence contains an independent and dependent clause.
 They begin with a subordinating conjunction.
 (Because the boys went to the park, they didn't go to the zoo.)
 * An interrupted sentence is an independent clause with a subordinate clause in between, separated by commas.
 (Ivan, the winner of the race, was a very interesting person.)
 * An interjection sentence has a sudden burst of excitement within a sentence.
 (AH!
 What the hell is that?)